CE Home > About Evidence-based

 - Randomized control trials: the classic “gold standard” study design.
 In RCTs, subjects are randomly selected and randomly assigned to groups to undergo rigorously controlled experimental conditions or interventions.

 - Systematic review or meta-analysis of all relevant RCTs.
 A systematic review is a critical assessment of existing evidence that addresses a focused clinical question, includes a comprehensive literature search, appraises the quality of studies and reports results in a systematic manner.
-Meta-analysis a study design that uses statistical techniques to combine and analyze data from many RCTs.
+Meta-analysis is a study design that uses statistical techniques to combine and analyze data from many RCTs.

 - Clinical practice guidelines: based on systematic reviews of RCTs.
 Evidence-based clinical practice guidelines provide the strongest level of evidence to guide clinical practice because they are based on rigorous reviews of the best evidence on specific topics.